wvanderp/notes/free-ideas.md

 ## a twiiter bot that summerises parlement

-its important to be informed. but parlementry documents are boring. so lets use chatgpt to summerize them and spice them up
+its important to be informed. but parlementry documents are boring. so lets use chatgpt to summerize them and spice them up.

+Potential problems are that Twitter needs to be paid for the bot access.
+And that chat gpt does not allow big inputs.

+Might make it a mastodon not.